PRITAMSLEARNINGACCOUNT/DSA-College-Assignments/README.md

 # DSA-College-Assignments
-This Repository Contains Programs Which Are Done On The Context Of Data Structure & Algorithm Using C Programming Language In College Fist Year Second Semester.
+This Repository Contains Programs Which Are Done On The Context Of Data Structure & Algorithm Using C Programming Language.
+This Repository Contains DSA Practices Done In College First Year Second Semester.